 This easy vegan miso ramen is incredibly delicious and comes together in just fifteen minutes!
-Just blend or process up the whole ingredients, cook for ten minutes, whisk in your miso and add noodles and toppings of choice.
-It’s that simple.
+Blend or process up the whole ingredients, cook for ten minutes, whisk in your miso and add noodles and toppings of choice.

 I’ve been working on this recipe for a year after seeing countless documentaries about ramen, its origins, and how important the stock was.
 I’ve tried tons of recipes and had several vegan ramen versions at restaurants here in Madrid but none of the light brothy vegan versions ever floated my boat.